 Spalding University fire safety regulations are intended to prevent injuries to members of the university community and physical damage to facilities.
-Rooms are inspected periodically, at random times, to assure compliance with University regulations.
+Rooms are inspected periodically, at random times, to ensure compliance with university regulations.
 Because of the seriousness of the regulations that cover fire safety, Spalding University takes disciplinary action on the first offense.
 Such actions may include the imposition of a fine/mandatory service.
 The University has the right, moreover, to require students who violate fire safety rules to vacate their accommodations with no financial credit for the remainder of the semester.

-Spalding University has prohibitions for items including candles, smoking, incense, halogen lamps, and fireworks.
 Spalding University has prohibitions for items including candles, smoking, incense, halogen lamps, and fireworks.